Glendy1208/library-management/README.md

    - Detailed error responses for validation, not found, and conflict errors.

 5. **Caching**
-   - Frequently accessed data (e.g., author and book lists) cached for performance.
+   - Frequently accessed data (e.g., author lists, book lists, and book list of specific author) cached for performance.

 6. **Testing**
    - Comprehensive feature and edge case testing using PHPUnit.